This post was updated on 4 April 2021 to include information about the Castroville Poppy House.

 Texas travel and tourism has no shortage of small-town stopping points.
 One of my favorite things about Texas is that travel here often involves history, nature, or some combination of the two.
 Today’s post is about Castroville, “the Little Alsace of Texas” and a small town west of San Antonio.
 At first glance, Castroville seems unassuming, with Highway 90 running down the middle and a lack of bells and whistles.
-For those in the know, it’s not a place to pass through, it’s a whole destination: Haby’s Alsatian Bakery, Medina River Winery, historic landmarks, and public parks.
+For those in the know, it’s not a place to pass through, it’s a whole destination: Haby’s Alsatian Bakery, Medina River Winery, historic landmarks such as the Castroville Poppy House, and public parks.
 There’s plenty to do to make Castroville your next staycation or vacation.

 My personal favorite place to go is Castroville Regional Park.
 It boasts a pool, RV park, hiking trails, and I’ve seen people depart their vehicles with pool floaties destined for the Medina River.
 It’s a great location for picnics with family and friends.
 Be cautious of the wildlife and heed all warning signs.
 Bring lots of water and watch your step!

 If you’re anything like me then after your hike at the park, you’ll want to stop by the Magnolia Filling Station for some iced coffee.

 Wine lovers are not forgotten in Castroville.
 Medina River Winery is locally owned and operated.
 My personal favorite is the Blanc Dubois.
 They are currently open for pickup – send them a message to reserve a bottle!

 Castroville boasts another unique feat: At the turn of the 21st century, an entire 1,200+ sq ft, 17th century Alsatian house was disassembled in France and put back together in Castroville (see below pic to get an idea of the style).
 Click here to learn more about the Steinbach House.